 5 Summary

-[Editor’s note: This summary section needs further updates to briefly sum up each frequency band studied above as well as reference information contained in the Annex(es).]
+The various studies in this report have demonstrated that the proposed beam WPT systems which may be classified as either ISM devices or SRD can generally coexist with incumbent radiocommunications services and stations.
+In certain cases, depending on the National radio regulations some mitigations may be necessary as discussed with the results of the studies.

+Studies A, B and D presented test data for beam WPT systems in the 915 – 921 MHz operating under the US regulations.
+The results demonstrated that such systems can coexist with incumbent devices with very little interference as permitted under the rules and with recommended user mitigation approaches.

-The studies presented in Study C demonstrate that the impact of beam WPT systems on other wireless devices and technologies depends on factors such as the output power of the beam WPT, the distance between devices, and whether the same operating frequencies are being used.
+The results presented in Study C demonstrate that the impact of beam WPT systems on other wireless devices and technologies depends on factors such as the output power of the beam WPT, the distance between devices, and whether the same operating frequencies are being used.
 For beam WPT systems operating in the 915-921 MHz band, results from the studies demonstrate that in most cases their operation is feasible and causes little to no interference to the following types of devices: IMT user terminals, wireless microphones and base stations, assisted listening devices, RFID readers, door/window sensors, smart hubs, and smart power outlets.

-Another study on beam WPT systems reports frequency sharing conditions with additional measures for incumbent service protection and human body protection from WPT RF exposure.
+Study C further reports frequency sharing conditions with additional measures for incumbent service protection and human body protection from WPT RF exposure.
 A result on beam WPT in 917-920 MHz under the WPT technical condition equivalent to the existing RFID system demonstrates coexistence capability with systems in the same and neighbouring bands.
 Another result in 2.410-2.486 GHz and 5.738-5.766 GHz addresses adoption of WLAN CCA mechanism to WPT systems and provisions on necessary separation distances.
 A comprehensive beam WPT operating management rule regarding WPT operation environment and EMFs is provided as a regulatory guideline.

-[Study F (Section 3.6, Table 13) showed that additional attenuation of WPT radiation on the order of 50-80 dB was required to reach radio astronomy service protection thresholds at four frequencies from 920 MHz to 24 GHz at line of sight separation distances of 100 km, after consideration of losses due to spatial spreading and atmospheric attenuation and ignoring the power absorbed during periods of active charging.
-It is possible to further take into account additional attenuation from the output power level of WPT to the radiated power level at the radio astronomy frequency service.]
+Study E shows that based on system performance analysis, current national regulations are adequate to protect incumbent systems at 61.0-61.5 GHz.

+Studies have also included some consideration of protection of Radio Astronomy Systems (RAS).
+While the frequencies under consideration are not allocated to RAS on a global or regional level, some administrations have designated specific geographic locations as Radio Quiet Zones.
+As noted in Study C, under certain circumstances the sizes of the exclusion zones have to be determined based on the permitted power levels.
+The total aggregate interference could be determined based on measurements and protection standards specified in ITU-R RA.769.
+For RAS systems operating in the bands outside the fundamental emissions of beam WPT systems, national administrators need to ensure that the permitted out-of-band and spurious emissions under current national regulatory standards do not cause harmful interference by including considerations of link budgets, building entry loss, clutter and terrain loss, line of sight and diffraction considerations.
+This may also be determined based on a combination of measurement and analysis as demonstrated in Study C.

 Annex 1